Frequently asked questions regarding probate

-The specific type of grants of representation You will require depends on whether the deceased died with or without a will.
+The specific type of grants of representation you will require depends on whether the deceased died with or without a will.

-- If the deceased left a valid will, a grant of probate may be required in the estate.
+- If the deceased left a valid will, a grant of probate may be required on the estate.
 The application for the grant of probate will need to be made by the named executor of the will.

 - If the deceased did not leave a will, you may need to apply for a grant of letters of administration.
 This application will need to be made by the lawful administrator.

 In addition to the above, there are a number of other types of Grants of Representation which are required in more complex estates.
 The two above, however, are the types of grants which are most commonly required.

 A grant of probate is required on assets in the sole name of the deceased.

 All banks, building societies and other financial institutions have different thresholds for when Probate is required.
 For example, if your grandmother's bank account has £15,000 remaining when she passed away and the bank's threshold for Probate is £30,000, it is likely that you will be able to access these funds without requiring a grant of probate.

 Probate is nearly always required on assets over £30,000 and of course, on any property owned in the sole name of the deceased.

 There are always exceptions to this rule and the financial institution in question will always let the executor/ administrator know if probate is required.